On the fragility of periodic tori for families of symplectic twist maps: Introduction and main results

 \begin{rmk} It is not necessary in the proof that $F$ admits a holomorphic extension to the whole $\C^d\times \C^d$ (see Definition \ref{Danaly}): it would be enough that the analyticity property holds on a strip $\Sigma^{2d}_\sigma$, where $\Sigma_\sigma:=\{z\in \C: \; |{\rm Im} \,z| <\sigma\}$ for some $\sigma>0$.
-Similarly, $G$ can be assumed to admit a holomorphic extension only to a strip.
+Similarly, $G$ can be assumed to admit a holomorphic extension only to a strip and the dependence on $\varepsilon$ being at higher orders, {\it i.e.} $G(q,\varepsilon)$.
 However, we decided not to pursue this further generality, in order to ease the notation and make the presentation clearer.\\ \end{rmk}

-One can deduce from Theorem \ref{teo 1} the following rigidity result. \begin{cor} Assume the hypotheses and the notation of Theorem \ref{teo 1}, {including the bounded-rateness of $f$.} {Let $(m,n)\in \Z^d\times \N^*$, with $m$ and $n$ coprime, such that the maps $f_\e$ admit a Lipschitz Lagrangian $(m,n)$-periodic torus for infinitely many values of $\eps \in \R$}.
+One can deduce from Theorem \ref{teo 1} the following rigidity result. \begin{cor} Assume the hypotheses and the notations of Theorem \ref{teo 1}, including $f$ being bounded-rate. {Let $(m,n)\in \Z^d\times \N^*$, with $m$ and $n$ coprime, such that the maps $f_\e$ admit a Lipschitz Lagrangian $(m,n)$-periodic torus for infinitely many values of $\eps \in \R$}.
 Then, $G$ must be constant. \end{cor}

-To the best of our knowledge, Theorem \ref{teo 1} (as well as Corollary \ref{cor 1}) is the first result of this kind for higher dimensional symplectic twist maps.
-On the one hand, this result is very weak since it is concerned with the persistence of Lagrangian periodic tori for a {\it single} rotation vector $(m,n)$; on the other hand, this weakness is made possible because of the strong assumption on the regularity of $G$, which is assumed to be analytic.
-In the next section, we will discuss how to weaken this latter assumption and still obtain a similar rigidity result.\\ For 2-dimensional Birkhoff billiards, some results concerning the preservation and the existence of periodic caustics have been discussed in \cite{KZ, KK2021, Zhang}. \\
+To the best of our knowledge, Theorem \ref{teo 1} (as well as Corollary \ref{cor 1}) is the first result of this kind for symplectic twist maps.
+We underline that the analysis of the persistence of Lagrangian periodic tori for a {\it single} rotation vector $(m,n)$, which seems to be a weak requirement, is made possible by the regularity assumption on the family of symplectic twist maps, namely analyticity.\\ In the next section, we will discuss how to weaken this latter assumption and still obtain a similar rigidity result.\\ For 2-dimensional Birkhoff billiards, some results concerning the preservation and the existence of periodic caustics have been discussed in \cite{KZ, KK2021, Zhang}.